Project Partners

 Agricola 2000

-Agricola 2000 was one of the first companies acknowledged as a CRO by the Italian Ministry of Agriculture in 1996, and as such carries out official studies to assess the efficacy (Good Efficacy Practices) and determine the extent of residues (Good Laboratory Practices) of plant protection products (PPPs) according to the latest European directives and Ministry of Health regulations.
+Agricola 2000 was one of the first companies recognized as a CRO by the Italian Ministry of Agriculture in 1996, and as such conducts official studies to assess efficacy (Good Efficacy Practices) and to determine residue levels (Good Laboratory Practices) of plant protection products (PPPs) according to the latest European directives and Ministry of Health regulations.

-In addition, agronomic and varietal trials and research activities are carried out on cultivars of grain and silage maize, soya, grain and silage sorghum, durum and common wheat, barley, sunflower, triticale, annual, summer and winter fodder, developed by public and private bodies.
-This research is conducted, depending on the crop, in the most suitable environments in each geographical region of Italy, in order to collect comparable biometric data useful for evaluating materials.
+In addition, Agricola 2000 carries out agronomic and varietal trials on different cultivars of grain and silage maize, soya, grain and silage sorghum, durum and common wheat, barley, sunflower, triticale, annual, summer and winter fodder, developed by public and private institutions.
+This research is conducted, depending on the crop, in the most suitable environments in each geographical region of Italy, in order to collect comparable biometric data useful for material evaluation.

-Finally, Agricola 2000 is increasingly becoming a point of reference for the characterisation of biostimulant products.
-The services offered by Agricola 2000 in the biostimulant sector are based on two points that can interact in parallel: field research and marketing support.
+Finally, Agricola 2000 is increasingly becoming a reference point for the characterization of biostimulant products.
+Agricola 2000’s services in the biostimulant sector are based on two complementary aspects: field research and marketing support.

-The constant presence and active participation in numerous international events confirms the company’s interest in increasing its knowledge on the subject and in sharing our experience with operators in the sector.
+The constant presence and active participation in numerous international events confirms the company’s interest in increasing its knowledge on the subject and in sharing our experience with sector operators.

 Logo DISAA

-Inside the Department of Agricultural and Environmental Sciences – Production, Landscape, Agroenergy of University of Milan, the UNIMI research group specialized in vegetables crop production has been dealing for years with various issues related to the production of horticultural species, cultivated in the open field and in protected environment, as well as their post-harvest management.
+Within the Department of Agricultural and Environmental Sciences – Production, Landscape, Agroenergy at the University of Milan, the UNIMI research group, specialized in vegetables crop and Floriculture, has been dealing for years with various issues related horticultural species production cultivated in open field and in protected environments, as well as floricultural and medicinal species, including their post-harvest management.

 Main research interests: